JayeshMD/myWebpage/_projects/ME.md

     </div>
 </div>

-The no-slip boundary condition is applied at the wall and non-reflecting boundary condition is applied at the outlet.
+The no-slip boundary condition is applied at the wall, and the non-reflecting boundary condition is applied at the outlet.
-The computational domain is decomposed onto multiblock structured grid with 2.4 million grid points and 965 blocks.
+The computational domain is decomposed onto a multiblock structured grid with 2.4 million grid points and 965 blocks.

 ### Steady state
-The steady state solution is obtain for equivalance ration of $\phi=0.6$.
+The steady-state solution is obtained for an equivalence ratio of $\phi=0.6$.
-Some of the flow varibales at steady state are shown in the following figures.
+Some of the steady-state flow variables are illustrated in the following figures.

 <div class="row justify-content-center">
     <div class="col-sm-5 mt-3 mt-md-0">